steveee27/Autoencoder-for-Dimension-Reduction-in-Fashion-MNIST-Dataset/README.md

-# Dimension Reduction with Autoencoder on Fashion MNIST Dataset
+# Autoencoder for Dimension Reduction in Fashion MNIST Dataset

 ## Table of Contents
 - [Project Overview](#project-overview)